msppstata/quant1/01-Intro-to-STATA.md

 * Correct codes and click the `Do` button again

 Always work in a do-file because:

 - Professors will require it
 - Helps you stay organized
 - Helps you recover from mistakes
     - Is a way of saving your work
 - Saves you typing

 Comments can help you stay organized

 - Comments are text in your do-file that are not executed by Stata.
 - Comment lines begin with `*`
 - Comment sections (multiple lines) begin with `/*` and end with `*/`

+## Stata File Types

+- `.DTA`
+ You've already encountered the Stata dataset, `.dta` file type.

+- `.DO`
+Do-file: holds a list of commands that are executed as if you typed them into the command line one-by-one, .do file type.

+- `.LOG`
+ Log files copy everything that is printed in the results window.
+ There are several reasons why you might want to use a log file:
+  - you want a record of commands and output from a Stata session
+  - your instructor may request a `.log` file to be submitted

+(More next week)

 ## Running commands on a subset of observations